-- 181. Residents will be provided with a suitable point of contact (i.e. the EATL Communications Liaison Officer) through establishment of a Communications Protocol, should they experience any problems with their Private Water Supply. - Regular progress updates will be provided by the Communications Liaison Officer to inform residents when works are likely to be undertaken in their Private Water Supply catchment area. - In the unlikely event that construction works lead to the temporary deterioration of a Private Water Supply, an alternative temporary supply of water will be provided (e.g. water tankered to property and provision of temporary drinking water storage tanks).
+- Residents will be provided with a suitable point of contact through establishment of a Communications Protocol, should they experience any problems with their Private Water Supply. - 167.
+Regular progress updates will be provided to inform residents when works are likely to be undertaken in their Private Water Supply catchment area. - In the unlikely event that construction works lead to the temporary deterioration of a Private Water Supply, an alternative temporary supply of water will be provided (e.g. water tankered to property and provision of temporary drinking water storage tanks).
 Damaged filters will be replaced in the unlikely event that a Private Water Supply becomes contaminated with sediments.

-15.7.5.
+14.6.5.
 Monitoring

-- 184. The mitigation measures described above will be monitored by the EnvCoW throughout the construction phase as set out in the CEMP.
-If non-conformity with any of the mitigation measures is identified, it will be recorded during a site audit and appropriate remedial actions will be implemented. - ^{185.} Mitigation measures will be maintained and monitored on a regular basis.
+The mitigation measures described above will be monitored by the EnvCoW throughout the construction phase as set out in the CEMP.
+If non-conformity with any of the mitigation measures is identified, it will be recorded during a site audit and appropriate remedial actions will be implemented.

+.
+Mitigation measures will be maintained and monitored on a regular basis.
 A record of inspections of mitigation measures and any required maintenance will be maintained.

-16. ENVIRONMENTAL INCIDENT RESPONSE AND CONTINGENCY
+15. ENVIRONMENTAL INCIDENT RESPONSE AND CONTINGENCY

-186. It is important to identify and document the controls and procedures that will be in place to respond to an environmental incident during the installation of the cable.
-A PP&EIRP has been produced for the onshore cable route to fulfil DCO Requirement 22 (2) (h) and is attached as Appendix 7.
+It is important to identify and document the controls and procedures that will be in place to respond to an environmental incident during the construction works.
+A PP&EIRP has been produced for the Playford Corner Works to fulfil DCO Requirement 22 (2) (h) and is attached as Appendix 7.
 This details the procedures for emergency incident response.
 In addition, a Flood Plan (Appendix 2) has been produced to fulfil DCO Requirement 22 (2) (c) which sets out the procedures to be followed in the unlikely event of a flood emergency.
 This section provides a brief summary of these documents, for further details see Appendix 7 and 2.

-16.2.
+15.2.
 Pollution Prevention and Emergency Incident Response

-^{187.} The Onshore Cable Route PP&EIRP (Appendix 6) summarises the controls and procedures that will be put in place to respond to an environmental incident during the construction phase of the project and contains information on:

-Pollution Prevention Management Pollution Prevention Risks and Controls

-Key Site and Emergency Contacts Emergency Incident Response Procedure Staff Training

-^{188.} In addition to the measures set out in the CoCP with respect to Contaminated Land (Section 11) Storage and Use of Oils and Chemicals (Section 12), Protection of Surface and Groundwater Resources (Section 14), the PP&EIRP contains the following control measures:

-A Stop Contain Notify Matrix and details how to report and deal with an environmental incident, including the measures available to contain/clean up an incident.

-A contact list for notifying relevant stakeholders.

-Personnel working on site, including any subcontractors, will be trained in the environmental emergency response procedures, so that they are prepared and able to respond to an incident promptly and effectively.

-Where appropriate, the environmental emergency response plans will be tested on-site in consultation with MSDC/ESC and the Environment Agency.
+- The Playford Corner Works PP&EIR (Appendix 6) summarises the controls and procedures that will be put in place to respond to an environmental incident during the construction phase of the project and contains information on: - Pollution Prevention Management - Pollution Prevention Risks and Controls - Key Site and Emergency Contacts - Emergency Incident Response Procedure - Staff Training - In addition to the measures set out in the CoCP with respect to Contaminated Land (Section 11) Storage and Use of Oils and Chemicals (Section 12), Protection of Surface and Groundwater Resources (Section 14), the PP&EIR contains the following control measures: - A Stop Contain Notify Matrix and details how to report and deal with an environmental incident, including the measures available to contain/clean up an incident. - A contact list for notifying relevant stakeholders. - Personnel working on site, including any subcontractors, will be trained in the environmental emergency response procedures, so that they are prepared and able to respond to an incident promptly and effectively. - Where appropriate, the environmental emergency response plans will be tested on-site in consultation with ESC and the Environment Agency.

-16.3.
+15.3.
 Flood Plan